j0hnk1m/typenvibe/README.md

 * ReactJS
 * Gatsby
 * Tailwindcss
-* cups of coffee and thai tea
+* a lot of coffee and thai tea

 ### Infrastructure
 <p align="center">